 The High School Mock Trial program operates through the generous spirit of many individuals who volunteer their time.
 Volunteer opportunities range from coaching a team to evaluating or presiding during competition rounds in the spring to serving on a sub-committee behind the scenes.
-Without the volunteered time of the membership of the State Bar, the program would not be able to reach the almost 2,200+ high school students across the state of Georgia.
+Without the volunteered time of the membership of the State Bar, the program would not be able to reach the 2,000+ high school students who are part of mock trial programs across the state of Georgia.

 Did you know?
 Attorney Coaches are eligible for CLE credit for their time coaching a team: 3 general CLE hours, including 1 hour in Ethics, 1 hour in Trial Practice, and 1 hour in Professionalism (3,1,1,1).
-Credit can be claimed by submitting the form below and fee by the March 15 deadline.
+Credit can be claimed by submitting the form below.

-- Attorney Coach CLE Form (for the 2020 HSMT season) - Hours will be applied to the 2019 transcript.
+- The Attorney Coach CLE Online Form (for the 2024 HSMT season) will be sent to registered attorney coaches by the Mock Trial office in the first quarter of 2024 - Hours will be applied to the 2023 transcript.

-Attorneys and judges are used as Evaluators or Presiding Judges during competition Rounds.
-For each Round of competition, four volunteers are needed in each courtroom (three Evaluators and one Presiding Judge).
-Each competition level has three rounds of competition.
-Below are the dates for each level of the 2020 competition season.
+Attorneys and judges are used as Evaluators or Presiding Judges during the competition rounds.
+For each round of competition, four volunteers are needed in each courtroom (three Evaluators and one Presiding Judge).

-The Regional Competition is the first level of the season, where all teams compete in three Rounds.
-The top three teams from each Region qualify to advance to the District Competition.
-Each Region varies in size but will have anywhere from 36 - 84 judging panel spots to fill throught the three Rounds.
+The Regional Competition is the first level of the season, where all teams compete in three rounds at 18 locations statewide.
+After Round 3, the teams are ranked by their cumulative record and the top three teams from each Region move on to the District Competition.

 Did you know?
-CLE credit is available for attorneys and judges serving on a judging panel during the 2020 mock trial season: 1 general CLE hour, including 1 hour in Trial Practice and 1 hour in Professionalism (1,1,0,1).
-Members who are able to help at a second level of competition can claim an additional 1 general CLE hour and 1 hour in Trial Practice (1,1,0,0).
-To claim the credit, complete the form and mail it in with the fee to the Mock Trial office.
-Details about the credits available and how they are applied are on the form.
+CLE credit is available for attorneys and judges serving on a judging panel during the 2024 mock trial season: 1 general CLE hour, including 1 hour in Trial Practice and 1 hour in Professionalism (1,1,0,1).
+Members who are able to help in two different levels of the competition (Region/District/State Finals) can claim an additional 1 general CLE hour and 1 hour in Trial Practice (1,1,0,0).
+The process to claim the credit will be shared with volunteers after the competition levels is completed.

-The Mock Trial Competition is operated by the YLD's HSMT Committee which oversees the program.
-The committee is chaired by a chair, 1st vice chair and 2nd vice chair.
-Subcommittees exist to work on the creation of the Problem, the Rules of the Competition, planning for State Finals, Honors and Awards, and Development (Fundraising).
-To volunteer for the committee, please contact Michael Nixon in the Mock Trial office: email@example.com or 404-527-8779.
+The Mock Trial Competition is overseen by the YLD's HSMT Committee, which includes a chair, 1st vice chair and 2nd vice chair.
+Subcommittees exist to work on specific aspects of the program, including Law Academy, the creation of the Problem, the Rules of the Competition, State Finals Planning Board, and Development (Fundraising).
+To volunteer for a subcommittee, please contact Rich Harris in the Mock Trial office: email@example.com or 404-527-8779.